Posted on December 9, 2013 in Teen Mental Health

 After factoring out comorbid conditions like conduct disorder, attention deficit hyperactivity disorder or anxiety disorder the researchers found that youth with BPD experienced more substance abuse disorders overall (34 percent) than the control youth (four percent).
 Teens with BPD abused alcohol at a rate of 23 percent compared to just three percent among non-affected teens.
 Drug abuse occurred 22 percent of the time compared to one percent among the controls, drug dependency was 14 percent versus one percent and use of cigarettes was 22 percent compared to four percent.
 Finally, 14 percent of those with BPD had both alcohol and drug use disorders while none of those in the control group experienced both.

-The hopeful news is that prior studies had shown that when a young person has concurrent BPD and a SUD that treating the former can help overcome the latter.
+The hopeful news is that prior studies had shown that when a young person has concurrent BPD and a SUD that treating the former can help overcome the substance abuse.
 Getting their mood and substance abuse problems under control enables young people to function better and live more happily.

 Struggling with drug or alcohol addiction?